gss-18/gss-18/README.md

 <h1 align="center">Hi 👋, I'm GSS Trivikram</h1>
-<h3 align="center">I am a graduate from Birla Institute of Technology-Mesra.
-I am an ASPIRING DATA SCIENTIST.
-My interests involve WEB Development, ML, Deep Learning, Data Science, Data Structures, and Algorithm, and Cybersecurity.</h3>
+<h3 align="center">As an aspiring data scientist, I am eagerly exploring opportunities to channel my passion for cutting-edge web development and data-driven solutions.
+My background as a Web Developer Intern at Brainerd Solutions and Project Trainee at Bosch has equipped me with advanced proficiencies in Next.js, AWS Lambda, DynamoDB, and ReactJS.
+These skills have empowered me to create multi-tenant web portals, seamlessly integrate identity management systems, and orchestrate engaging events.
+With a strong foundation in project management, technical prowess, and a collaborative spirit, I am excited to contribute to meaningful outcomes in the field of data science.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=gss-18&label=Profile%20views&color=0e75b6&style=flat" alt="gss-18" /> </p>

-- 🔭 I’m currently working with CSA-BLR as Web Developer and Student Community Builder. [https://csabangalorechapter.org/](https://csabangalorechapter.org/)
+- 🔭 I’m currently working with Wyantt College of Optical Sciences, University Of Arizona, Tucosn, Arizona.

-- 💬 Ask me about **React Js, Next Js, Tailwind CSS, Scikit-Learn**
+- 💬 Ask me about **Data Science and WebDevelopment**

 - 📫 How to reach me **gsstrivikram18@gmail.com**